rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

 The **symmetric difference** of bpv-sets *X* and *Y*, denoted *X ^ Y*, is the bpv-set of all objects that are a member of exactly one of *X* and *Y* (elements which are in one of the sets, but not in both).
 It is the set difference of their union and intersection, :math:`(X \cup Y) \,-\, (X \cap Y)` or the union of their reciprocal set differences :math:`(X - Y) \,\cup\, (X - Y)`.

 The :py:class:`~bipolarValuedSets.BpvSet` class of the :py:mod:`bipolarValuedSets` module provides a Python implementation of such bvp-sets.
+In :numref:`bipolarValuedSets1` we use the :py:class:`~bipolarValuedSets.RandomBpvSet` class for generating to random bpv-sets *X* and *Y* with a common support of three elements *s1*, *s2* and *s3*.

 .. code-block:: pycon
-   :caption: Working with bipolar-valued sets
+   :caption: Working with bipolar-valued sets I
-   :name: bipolarValuedSets
+   :name: bipolarValuedSets1
    :linenos:
+   :emphasize-lines: 5-9,13-

-   >>> from bipolarValuedSets import *
+   >>> from bipolarValuedSets import RandomBpvSet
    >>> X = RandomBpvSet(numberOfElements=5,elementNamePrefix='s',
    ...     undeterminateness=0.1,valuationRange=(-1, 1),ndigits=4, seed=1)
    >>> X.showMembershipCharacteristics()